corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 The timer metrics of the membership worker focus on the areas mentioned above.
 Specifically, the timer metrics cover:
 * each stage of registration on both the MGM and membership side,
 * general membership actions (which at the moment only include the distribution of network data by the MGM),
-* and the synchronisation of network data handling on both the MGM and member sides.
+* synchronisation of network data handling on both the MGM and member sides

 These metrics are tagged with the name of the handler so that you can observe at a low-level exactly where time is spent across different processes.
 These handler names are tagged as the operation name.
 They are also tagged with the short